Fall 2020 update

-An incapacitating illness or injury is one in which a student is hospitalized, under medical care for a short-term condition, or otherwise sufficiently debilitated as to be unable to perform basic academic tasks.
-Colds, headaches, or other such mild complaints that result in your feeling less than 100% are not considered incapacitating, and you should not use the STINF in such instances.
-Appropriate uses of the STINF might include such conditions as influenza, migraine, sinus infection, and strep throat.
+Definition of Incapacitation: An incapacitating health issue is one in which you are hospitalized, under medical care for a short-term condition, or otherwise sufficiently debilitated as to be unable to perform basic academic tasks.
+Colds, headaches, or other such mild complaints that result in your feeling less than 100% are not considered incapacitating, and you should not use the Incapacitation Form in such instances.

-The short-term illness notification procedure is based on these operating principles:
+The incapacitation form notification procedure is based on these operating principles:

-- You are in the best position to judge whether you are too ill to complete an assignment or test at the designated time
+- You are in the best position to judge whether you are too incapacitated to complete an assignment or exam at the designated time.

-- You will only use the STINF for reasons related to your health and then only if your illness is truly incapacitating but not for minor inconveniences such as colds and normal headaches.
+- You will only use the Incapacitation Form for reasons related to your health and then only if your issue is truly incapacitating.

 - You will act in accordance with the Duke Community Standard, in particular that provision stating that you will not "provide false or misleading information in order to be excused from classes or assignments."